Searching ...

 TripAdvisor recently ranked Clearwater Beach as the No. 1 beach in the US and the third best beach in the world (yes, WORLD!).
 But it’s not all about beaches here: Clearwater has five parks, including Sand Key on the Clearwater Bay and Mocassin Lake Nature Park, with its classic Florida views.

 The city sits in the center of Pinellas County and is the closest gulf front beach for Tampa residents.
+It’s partially on the mainland, while the beachfront is on barrier islands.
 Tampa International Airport is only 40 minutes away by car.
 Its accessibility makes it a popular vacation and spring break destination.

-The median list price in January 2023 was $365,000, with 1,140 homes for sale.
-Prices were up 9% year over year.
+The median list price in October 2024 was $350,000, with 2,300 homes for sale.
+Prices were down 15% year over year, but it’s important to note the area experienced Hurricanes Helene and Milton the month before these numbers were pulled.
 Clearwater had 18 neighborhoods, with popular choices being Sand Key, Island Estates, and Clearwater Beach.
+Some of the beachfront neighborhoods are used as vacation rentals.

 Dunedin